Information about the CBCPay system

-In deciding how much to direct deposit, we are most anxious to reduce the administrative load for the managers and request that each member (or couple) deposits sufficient funds into the account to cover any initial negative balance as well as an amount equal to at least one and preferably up to three months projected playing fees.
+In deciding how much to direct deposit, we are most anxious to reduce the administrative load for the managers and request that each member deposits sufficient funds into the account to cover to at least one and preferably up to three months projected playing fees.

 What happens if my balance goes negative?

 CBCPay allows for negative balances, so lack of funds will not prevent a member from playing in a session.
-An email can be sent to alert members of low balances.
+Members are asked to top up low balances after receiving the monthly statement.

 Can I withdraw my money if I stop playing at the club?